Did you know that a cab aggregator like Uber can ban you from using their service if you misbehave or intentionally cause damage?

 The very first guideline of Uber was issued in March 2017 and mentions certain actions that could ban the riders from accessing Uber.
 That included spilling food, vomiting due to alcohol and sexual conduct.

 Guidelines also state that asking overly personal questions, personal threats and making comments or gestures that are aggressive sexual discriminatory, or disrespectful will not be allowed.
 Illegal activities too were banned.
+The guidelines make no mention of what to do in the event of an accident, although those injured in a ridesharing vehicle may wish to seek out someone like an Uber accident lawyer to help them out with a potential claim.

 Also, The updated guidelines on the uber app will see riders who fall below a minimum average rating lose access to the app.